condense9/hark-lang/guide/src/getting_started/new_project.md

 # Creating a new project

-Teal does not enforce a particular project structure on you.
-For a good starting point, you can clone `https://github.com/condense9/teal-starter-project`.
+Hark does not enforce a particular project structure on you.
+For a good starting point, you can clone `https://github.com/condense9/starter-project`.
 In this tutorial, we will start from scratch to take away some of the mystery.

 ## The plan